-The process for putting a soundbar in pairing mode differs between models and manufacturers.
+The process for putting a soundbar in pairing mode differs between models and manufacturers, not so much between soundbar channels, which we've touched on before.
 It may be a simple button on the soundbar itself, or it may be on the remote.
 It may be on your soundbar's corresponding app, or there may be a specific process that you need to follow.

 Check your manufacturer's guide if you aren't sure how to put your soundbar in pairing mode, or view one of their online resources.